DarinJoshua-dev/DarinJoshua-dev/README.md

 - 😁 Pronouns: ...
 He, Him, His, We, Us, Me ✌ <img src="https://github.com/MikeCodesDotNET/ColoredBadges/blob/master/svg/pronouns/hehim.svg" width=55 height=20>
 - ⚡ Fun fact: ...
 I'm a Passionate Learner and a Self-motivated Goal Achiever.
 I love to research, explore and learn old & new technology trends ⭐

-----> Darin Joshua, An Enterprising & Energetic Engineer or Developer who loves to create & work in innovative, efficient & strategic ways towards Tech, Computer Science and Development.
-A Tech-Enthusiast who adores New Technologies, Innovations, etc. A Bold Leader with Strong Team Synergy who enjoys to develop, design, manage & plan solutions.
-Also a Visionary who has tons of ideas !!
+----> Darin Joshua is an enterprising and energetic engineer or Developer who loves to create & work in innovative, efficient & strategic ways towards Tech, Computer Science and Development.
+A tech enthusiast who adores New Technologies, Innovations, etc. A Bold Leader with Strong Team Synergy who enjoys developing, designing, managing, and planning solutions.
+Also, a Visionary who has tons of ideas !!

 ## 🌐 Tech Stacks